Tillytaly/Tillytaly/README.md

 ## I'm currently learning

-Currently my main focus of study is Node.
+Currently my main focus of study is Angular.

 ## How to reach me